michalekb11/NHL-expected-goals/miscellaneous/weekly_status_update.md

 * Created streamlit dashboard with 2 pages
    - Page 1 = visualizing feature distributions and feature stability across seasons
    - Page 2 = individual skater statistics as a time series throughout the season
-* Created function to clean player names (ones with special characters etc. to standardize names across data sources).
+* Created function to clean player names (ones with special characters etc. to standardize names across data sources)

 ## Week 4 (10/02/23 - 10/08/23) <a name="week-4"></a>
 * Wrote web scrape script for projected goalies on daily faceoff